eclipse-sisu/sisu-project/org.eclipse.sisu.plexus/src/site/markdown/conversion-to-jsr330.md

 ### Startable

-Support for JSR250 lifecycle annotations is available when enabled for the Plexus wrapper (\[Maven 3.5+\](https://issues.apache.org/jira/browse/MNG-6084) enables JSR250 support).
+Support for [Sisu/JSR250 lifecycle annotations](../org.eclipse.sisu.inject/lifecycle.html) is available when enabled for the Plexus wrapper (\[Maven 3.5+\](https://issues.apache.org/jira/browse/MNG-6084) enables JSR250 support).

 If JSR250 support is not enabled then applications can use other techniques to handle start/stop behavior.
 The examples below show the solution used in Sonatype Nexus, which relies on a modified implementation of the Google-Guava EventBus to manage lifecycle events.

 ```
 @Component(role=Component.class, hint="my")